parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 Metalsmith comes with a plugin that lets you write your templates in pretty much [any templating engine](https://www.npmjs.com/package/consolidate).
 If you don't know what these are, don't worry.
 They're a way we can access data and variables from within our templates.
 For this project, we'll use [Handlebars](http://handlebarsjs.com/).

-Let's start by installing the metalsmith templating plugin, called `layouts`:
+Let's start by installing the metalsmith templating plugin, called `metalsmith-layouts`:

 ```
 $ npm install metalsmith-layouts --save